Core Idea

 Why All Three Must Be Coherent

-- Ladder without consistent designations: Aspirational but unfair — people are levelled arbitrarily against a document they can see
+- Ladder without consistent designations: Aspirational but unfair — people levelled arbitrarily against a document they can see

 - Designations without a ladder: Arbitrary — no shared standard for what a designation means